Image

 Client-Centered Approach Focused on Protecting Your Future

-Defending Manslaughter Charges in Platte County, MO
+How Manslaughter Cases are Fought in Platte County, MO

 Some of the most effective defense strategies in Platte County, MO include:

-• Illegal Searches or Seizures: If police crossed the line when gathering evidence, that evidence could be thrown out.
+• Illegal Searches or Seizures: If police violated your rights when collecting evidence, that evidence may be thrown out, which can significantly weaken the case against you.

-• No Criminal Negligence: A simple mistake isn’t enough.
-The State must show a higher level of fault.
+• Absence of Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
+The prosecution must prove a higher level of fault.

-• Causation Issues: Just because you were involved doesn’t mean you caused the death.
+• Causation Problems: Just because you were involved doesn’t mean you caused the death.
 If other factors played a role, that can create reasonable doubt or lead to reduced charges.

 At Combs Waterkotte, we fight to protect your rights, your freedom, and your future.